Promotion of Health Management

 - As part of our occupational safety and health initiatives, in-house nurses regularly attend hygiene committee meetings at various locations to provide timely hygiene-related topics, revitalizing the committees.
 Workplace inspections by hygiene managers at each site use checklists that include unique risk items to identify hazards early.

-- To promote health management among our business partners, we actively provide opportunities to explain health management to the companies we work with.
-We also offer health education materials for employees on topics such as sleep and heatstroke prevention to interested companies.
+- With the aim of promoting health management across society, the GROUP proactively provides opportunities to explain our approach to health management to business partners and companies in the same industry.
+In addition, for business partners that express interest, we provide employee health education materials on topics such as sleep and heatstroke prevention.
 So far, we have provided educational materials to over 100 business partners.

 Effects of Health and Productivity Management